JvanKatwijk/qt-dab/README.md

 x
 Eliminating buttons and replacing some
 =======================================================================
+It is always nice if settings to **start** or **stop** activities related to the processing are "within reach", i.e. directly reachable from the main window.
+A number of such settings were put on the configuration and control window, for some of them the functionality is moved back to the main window

  * selecting an audio channel was as combobox on the configuration window; since it is a real "control" item rather than a "configuration" item, its functionality is moved to the main window, and implemented by **clicking** on the speaker symbol (clicking with the right hand mouse button on the speaker now controls the muting);
  * as meantioned earlier, the "dump" button on the configuration window was removed.
 Dump functionality is obtained by clicking with the **right hand mouse button** on the ensemble name;